burliEnterprises/tensorflow-shakespeare-poem-generator/README.md

 The basis of this project comes from Martin Gorner, I just added a small portion to it.
 Original project: https://github.com/martin-gorner/tensorflow-rnn-shakespeare

-Code for the Recurrent Neural Network in the presentation "Tensorflow and deep learning - without a PhD, Part 2" from Google The presentation itself is available here:
+Code for the Recurrent Neural Network in the presentation "Tensorflow and deep learning - without a PhD, Part 2" from Google.
+The presentation itself is available here:

 * [Video](https://t.co/cIePWmdxVE)